That-Dev-Girl-Sites/jhalabi.com/_posts/2013-02-19-february-photo-a-day-day-19.md

 ---
 layout: post
-title: "February Photo a Day #19"
+title: "February photo a day #19"
 date: "2013-02-19"
+redirect_from: "/blog/february-photo-a-day-day-19"
 categories:
   - life
+hide_excerpt: "true"
 ---

 Today's photo subject is "I am...."
 I decided to take this opportunity to take a self portrait.
 Probably cliche, but I have been meeting to change up my Facebook profile picture anyway, so why not?